MaxGurbanli/PentominoSolver/README.md

 ## Tasks & ideas log

+### Irdi, 10/12/2023
+Issue:
+- We needed better efficency and faster solutions.
+Solution:
+- Implemented Knuth's Algorithm X for our particular case of the Exact Cover Problem.

 ### Max, 10/10/2023
 Issue encountered:
 - Implicitly asigning IDs for pentominoes resulted in U being printed as a Z